qhwa/blog/posts/2021/08-01-thinking-in-elixir.md

 end
 ```

-As you can see, **the pattern matching version is much easier to reflect the original requirement.**
+As you can see, **the pattern matching version is much easier to reflect the actual requirement.**

 And there's more about pattern matching.

 ### Pattern matching is performant

+because...

 1. Pattern matching will be optimized by compiler [<sup>1</up>](https://erlang.org/doc/efficiency_guide/functions.html#pattern-matching).
 2. Pattern matching can avoid creating temporary strings when matching against binaries [<sup>2</sup>](https://erlang.org/doc/efficiency_guide/binaryhandling.html#match_context).

-### Pattern matching is great at decomposing data structures
+### Pattern matching is excellent at decomposing data structures

 Here are some basic examples.